The Hong Kong IT industry is changing.

 Automation has moved far beyond manufacturing, with areas such as business, healthcare and finance looking for ways to streamline their operations through automated processes.
 From QA testing to service delivery, the future need for automation experts is not slowing down.

 According to CIO.com, automation experts (or engineers) will be charged with identifying and eliminating challenges with software development and improving customer service processes.

 Ideal candidates for the role should have extensive prior knowledge of programming languages and practical experience with operating systems.
 Stakeholder management will be a key soft skill as the role requires collaboration with various departments.

-While some of tomorrow’s technology roles already exist today, a future talent pipeline needs to be established to avoid competing in an already skills short market.
+While some of tomorrow’s technology roles in Hong Kong already exist today, a future talent pipeline needs to be established to avoid competing in an already skills short market.

 Companies can maximise return by ensuring they upskill or recruit for skills that complement the innovative benefits that digital transformation continues to bring.

 As technology recruitment specialists, Robert Half can help you find the right talent for your team.
 Talk to us about your hiring needs today.